Celebration Of NGO Impact Stories Shines A Spotlight On Digital Transformation In The Social Sector

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 21 September 2023 - Asian Charity Services (ACS) hosted the Celebration of NGO Impact Stories at Soho House today, bringing together the social sector's trailblazers, tech innovators, and communication experts under one roof.
-The event released the report "Digital Communication For Impact: Synergising For a More Empathetic Community", and showcased the remarkable journeys of 20 local NGOs through art and video, revealing both the triumphs and the pressing challenges local NGOs faces in the digital age.
+Report Calls Attention to Local NGOs' Need for Strategic Social Media Planning HONG KONG SAR - Media OutReach - 21 September 2023 - Asian Charity Services (ACS) hosted the Celebration of NGO Impact Stories at Soho House today, bringing together the social sector's trailblazers, tech innovators, and communication experts under one roof.
+The event released the report 'Digital Communication For Impact: Synergising For a More Empathetic Community', and showcased the remarkable journeys of 20 local NGOs through art and video, revealing both the triumphs and the pressing challenges local NGOs faces in the digital age.

 A significant highlight of the event is the NGO sharing session, 20 selected NGOs to present their successful case studies through engaging art and video presentations.
 Among them, The Samaritans and Ediversity shared valuable experience about their projects and reaches, and how JC Engage helped them refine social media operations for more tangible results.